GamingF0Sho/visualizing-earnings-by-college-majors/README.md

 - Do students in more popular majors make more money?
   - Using scatter plots
-How many majors are predominantly male?
+- How many majors are predominantly male?
 Predominantly female?
-Using histograms
+  - Using histograms
-Which category of majors have the most students?
+- Which category of majors have the most students?
-Using bar plots
+  - Using bar plots

 ### Files & Data

+- *collegemajorearnings.ipynb - Code in Jupyter Notebook to visualize the data.*
+- *recent-grads.csv - Cleaned dataset on the job outcomes of students who graduated from college between 2010 and 2012*